boginw/P5/report/2 Iteration 1/The Design of The Vehicle's Chassis.md

 This section includes a thorough description of how the car was built and the reasoning behind the design.
 Iterations of the vehicle - if the design of the car was to change during an iteration - will not be included as this was decided to be redundant.

 Most vehicles that are driven on the road are more or less square shaped.
 Why?
-In this subsection, it is explored why exactly this design choice is a good way to construct a car's chassis.
-The design of the car will not change during the rest of this project unless good arguments of why such decision must be made is put forward for discussion.
+In this subsection, reasoning of why exactly this design choice is a good way to construct the LEGO car's chassis will be explored.
+The design of the car will not change during the rest of this project unless good arguments of why such a decision must be made is put forward for discussion.

 ### The Shape of the Car